SarkarTmz/SarkarTmz/README.md

 - 🌱 I’m currently learning **MERN**

-- 👨‍💻 All of my projects are available at [linktr.ee/sarkartmz](linktr.ee/sarkartmz)

 - 💬 Ask me about **React, Next, Node.**

 - 📫 How to reach me **sarkartmz7@gmail.com**